You Need You as Your Best Friend

 ( Lucky Pegu )

 I have been traveling solo since I was 26.
-Even though I have traveled a few places in India, but most of my solo travel destinations were outside the country.
-I always found travelling abroad is much safer compared to India where there is much safety concerns.
+Even though I have traveled to a few places in India, most of my solo travel destinations were outside the country.
+I always found travelling abroad is much safer compared to India where there are many safety concerns.
 In my experience, except a very few places like Goa, it is indeed difficult to venture out even after 8:30 pm, unless you have a close group or a trusted cab driver arranged by a registered agency.

-The next crucial thing is ofcourse selection of hotels.
-It is another thing if you are booking a five or four star hotel, but I find it is difficult to blindly trust others in the face value (even I have a few unpleasant experiences with otherwise trusted brands like Airbnb in India).
-I really hope to see the budget travel options in India get better in future for a women traveler to feel completely safe and free.
+The next crucial thing is ofcourse the selection of hotels.
+It is another thing if you are booking a five or four-star hotel, but I find it difficult to blindly trust others at face value (even though I have a few unpleasant experiences with otherwise trusted brands like Airbnb in India).
+I really hope to see the budget travel options in India get better in the future for a woman traveler to feel completely safe and free.

-Another challenge of travel solo in our country is if, unfortunately, u fall sick.
-I have experienced it in my Sikkim trip while coming back from Nathula pass.
-You have no one to take care of you and in smaller towns the health facilities are rather pathetic.
-While my trips outside in Istanbul, Australia, Greece etc. I felt much more confident and things are much more manageable.
-The hotel people would take extra care of you and always ready to support and make you feel comfortable.
+Another challenge of traveling solo in our country is if, unfortunately, u fall sick.
+I experienced it on my Sikkim trip while coming back from Nathula pass.
+You have no one to take care of you and in smaller towns, the health facilities are rather pathetic.
+While my trips outside in Istanbul, Australia, Greece, etc. I felt much more confident and things are much more manageable.
+The hotel people would take extra care of you and are always be ready to support and make you feel comfortable.

-My suggestion, it’s better to travel in group of girls in India.
+My suggestion is it’s better to travel in a group of girls in India.

 ( Priya Dhar )